After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: User Study

-\textbf{Results.} Participants in the adaptive condition reported perceived improvements across the 10 interactions and often stated that the assistant ``used my earlier feedback'' or ``adjusted quickly.''
-Participants in the static baseline condition instead described the assistant as consistent but unchanging, and several noted that their ratings did not seem to have any effect.
-Participants in the mixed condition could often identify which sessions reflected adaptation and which did not.
+After completing all 10 interactions, participants completed a post-study questionnaire measuring perceived overall change, perceived adaptation, trust, comfort and willingness to reuse, and overall satisfaction.
+They also took part in a short semi-structured interview about how the assistant's behavior changed across the interaction sequence.

-As summarized in Figure~\ref{fig:radar}, the adaptive condition received higher mean ratings than the static baseline on all five subjective items: perceived overall change, perceived adaptation, change in trust, change in comfort and willingness to use the assistant again, and overall satisfaction.
-Ratings in the mixed condition lay between these two extremes, which is consistent with an interface that sometimes adapts and sometimes does not.
-Many participants reported noticing behavioral changes after only a few interactions.
-Common examples included fewer proactive interruptions during focused work and more concise messages after they indicated a preference for brief updates.
-These observations qualitatively align with the early-stage adaptation dynamics observed in the simulated evaluation.
+\textbf{Results.} As summarized in Figure~\ref{fig:radar}, the adaptive condition received higher mean ratings than the static baseline on all five subjective items: perceived overall change, perceived adaptation, trust, comfort and willingness to reuse, and overall satisfaction.
+Participants in the adaptive condition often described the assistant as using earlier feedback, adjusting quickly, or becoming less disruptive over time.
+In contrast, participants in the Static condition described the assistant as consistent but unchanging, and several noted that their ratings did not seem to affect later behavior.